What actually is steel?

 Tube sets used for our frames:

-The Reynolds 853 tube set is the flagship amongst alloys for steel bike frames.
+Our 853 frame set is the flagship amongst steel bike frames.
 It was developed for tough touring and everyday use, and as it is exceptionally good at absorbing shock from uneven roads it gives a very comfortable ride.
 As long as the tube dimensions are correctly specified, it is extremely durable.
 In combination with a good steel fork, this alloy produces the basis of a genuine “carefree bike”.

 Rennstahl 853 frames have another special feature: before painting, they are given a comprehensive priming treatment known as cathodic electro deposition.
 This involves the frame being given a negative charge within an electric circuit, and the coating to be added is given a positive charge.
 This renders the complete frame, inside and out, extremely resistant to rust and impact damage.
 This very demanding process is similar to that used in the production of premium products in large-scale industry.
 Naturally this comes at a price; just the coating material alone costs between four and six times as much as a standard CroMo coating.
 But as we all know, details make the difference!

 Working with state-of-the-art materials does of course affect the price.
-Using insights obtained from our experience with titanium frame-building, we have also had the 931 tube set optimised for us by Reynolds.
+Using insights obtained from our experience with titanium frame-building, we have also had the 931 tube set optimised.
 As a result, just the raw tube set costs ten times as much as equivalents made from standard CroMo.
 So, as you see, not all steels are the same!